LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 comments: false
 ```

+- **keywords** : Define keywords for search engines. you can also define global keywords in Hexo configuration file.
 - **clearReading** : Hide sidebar on all article page to let article take full width to improve reading, and enjoy wide images and cover images.
 Useless if `theme.sidebar_behavior` is equal to `3` or `4`. (true: enable, false: disable).
 Default behavior : `theme.clear_reading` value in theme configuration file.
 - **autoThumbnailImage** : Automatically select the cover image or the first photo from the gallery of a post if there is no thumbnail image as the thumbnail image. `autoThumbnailImage` overwrite the setting `auto_thumbnail_image` in the theme configuration file
 - **thumbnailImage** : Image displayed in index view.